evantravers/middleman-contact-form/README.md

 heroku config:set white_site="http://www.yourstaticsite.com/"
 ```

-On your static site, build a form where the action is the url of your newly created heroku application:
+On your static site, build a form where the action is the url of your newly
+created heroku application:

 `<form action="https://website-contact.herokuapp.com/" "method="post">`

+You should be able to use as many fields as you want, the notifier by default
+simply sends you a field per line.

 TODO:

 - test framework
-- write a little errors library in js to include in the static site, all ajaxy like
+- write a little errors library in js to include in the static site, all ajaxy
+  like